 With the assumption that environmental factors influence the vector and the parasite geneflow, we looked at different environmental variables that might influence the genetic connectivity using the landscape genetics framework.
 Using an optimisation algorithm, we created resistance surfaces from selected environmental features and tested if the resistance distance obtained from the corresponding environmental resistance surfaces is associated with the genetic distance.
 For the parasite population, resistance surfaces obtained from the elevation and soil moisture were significantly associated with the genetic distance.
 The resistance for the geneflow was low in the areas of elevation around the range of 90–150 m and, similarly, in the areas with soil moisture, 60–190 mm.
-This roughly corresponds to the reported range of elevation (95–142 m), which was hypothesized to be suitable for onchocerciasis for geospatial modelling study of onchocerciasis in Ghana (Barro & Oyana, 2012).
+This roughly corresponds to the reported range of elevation (95–142 m), which was hypothesised to be suitable for onchocerciasis for geospatial modelling study of onchocerciasis in Ghana (Barro & Oyana, 2012).
 The high resistance for the parasites in low soil moisture areas could be due to the un-arability of the land and, thus, the lack of human hosts.
 Soil moisture is reported to be an important environmental feature influencing the occurrence of onchocerciasis in several other studies (Cromwell et al., 2021; Shrestha et al., 2022).
 Similarly, high soil moisture areas might also not be suitable for onchocerciasis as those were around lake Volta with non-flowing water and generally unsuitable for vector breeding.
 Lake Volta is one of the biggest artificial lakes in the world.
 The lakes formed by river dams have been reported to affect the vector breeding sites decreasing onchocerciasis transmission (Katabarwa et al., 2020; Post et al., 2013; Zarroug et al., 2019).

 Similarly, the resistance surface derived from soil moisture was also significantly associated with vector population genetics.
 However, the transformation parameter differed from the resistance surface obtained for the parasite population.
 The resistance was low for areas with low soil moisture 22–90 mm (vs high resistance for the parasite population in areas with low soil moisture), and the resistance increased almost linearly with the increase in soil moisture.
 This suggests that vector population geneflow occurred with relatively low resistance in areas with low soil moisture, unlike the parasite geneflow.
 The possible explanation for this could be the absence of human hosts in areas of low soil moisture around the western region of the transition ecological zone of Ghana.
 Some of those areas are a part of Bui national park, where there might be black flies but are particularly characterised by sparse human density.